Cinema of Singapore: 2005 to 2009

 2005 could be seen as another mini-boom year for Singaporean cinema, with commercially successful fares like Kelvin Tong's horror flick The Maid, two Jack-Neo co-directed movies, I Do I Do and One More Chance, and less mainstream offerings like Eric Khoo's critically acclaimed Cannes opener Be with Me, and Perth, Djinn's dark take on Scorsese's Taxi Driver.

 In 2006, the independent feature Becoming Royston paid homage to the above-mentioned filmmaker.
 It was made under new Originasian Pictures.
 The film went on its festival run in Europe and South Asia and was released in 2007.
 2006 also saw the premiere of Singapore Dreaming by Woo Yen Yen and Colin Goh, who won the Montblanc New Screenwriters Award at the San Sebastian International Film Festival, the first Singaporean to do so.
 The film was also screened at numerous festivals worldwide and, in 2007, became the first Singaporean feature to win the Audience Award for Narrative Feature at the Asian American International Film Festival in New York.

-In 2007, Jack Neo released another film known as Just Follow Law (我们在政府部门的日子) which took a dig at bureaucracy in the civil service, as well as the lengthy procedures one had to go through in Singapore to get a permit for various things.
+In 2007, Jack Neo released another film known as Just Follow Law which took a dig at bureaucracy in the civil service, as well as the lengthy procedures one had to go through in Singapore to get a permit for various things.
 This film garnered generally positive reviews and was moderately successful at the box office.
 However, the success story of the year was Royston Tan's 881, which brought Singapore's seventh month getai culture to the big screens.
 While it was intended to be a niche film, it exceeded expectations and became one of the highest grossing local films of all time.
 Critics generally gave it positive reviews, and many believe that it was because of the film giving younger Singaporean Chinese more insight into their traditional culture that made it a success.
 In addition, the use of Hokkien songs, which had been suppressed by the government as part of the Speak Mandarin Campaign, may have contributed to its popularity.

 In 2008, Eric Khoo's Tamil language social drama My Magic became Singapore's first film to compete for the Palme d'Or at the Cannes Film Festival.